ho-shing/hello-ib/README.md

+#Hello IB

 This is a very simple sample program to show how to use [Java IB API](https://github.com/wilsonths/ib-api).

-Currently, the program is a console program (without UI) and only does one thing:
+Currently, the program is a console program (without UI) and only does one thing (I'll add more features later):

 * Connect to IB TWS/IB gateway